This is where you can:

 - If you click on add new role, a popup will appear where you give your new role a name and select what template to copy from.

-- After that a panel will open on the right hand side
+- Then, a panel will open on the right-hand side.

 - This is where you set the permissions for each feature group: